redox-os/redox/CONTRIBUTING.md

 ## License

-All contributions are under the MIT license.
+In general, your contributions to Redox are governed by the MIT License.
+Each project repository has a LICENSE file that provides the license terms for that project.

+Please review the LICENSE for the project you are contributing to.

 - [Our Philosophy](https://doc.redox-os.org/book/ch01-02-philosophy.html)